 Forming a Team

-Implementation and follow-up are frequently overlooked aspects to the business plan, yet enormously vital to the success of the plan.
-Set dates (annually, semi-annually, quarterly, or monthly) to review your business plans goals: are you on track?
-Were the goals reasonable to achieve, impossible, or too easy?
-How do you measure success—is it by revenue, profit, or number of transactions?
+Implementation and follow-up are frequently overlooked aspects to the business plan, yet vital to the success of the plan.
+Set dates (annually, semi-annually, quarterly, or monthly) to review your business plans goals.
+Consider the following while reviewing:

 - What types of quantitative and qualitative data will you collect and use to measure your success?